 While stock photography has changed significantly in the past 100 years, one thing has remained the same.
 The industry is still focused on licensing images, catering mainly to publishers and advertisers, not photographers.

 While stock agencies do value the work of photographers, there’s frankly no scarcity of images nowadays.
 Thanks to smartphones and digital cameras, high-quality photos are commonplace, so stock agencies can easily keep prices low.
 The supply far outweighs the demand.
+Companies like Unsplash and Pexels are offering what most companies offered 3-5 years ago for absolutely free.
+Corporations like Adobe and Canva are offering premium stock images as part of their tiered memberships.
+All in all, stock photography will become an increasingly difficult genre to make money from.

 So where should photographers go from here?
 If they can’t make a good living on stock photography, should they give it up?
 How can stock agencies continue to attract them, if not with money?